Consideration of Bill, as amended in the Public Bill Committee

 I listened very carefully to the observation made by my hon.
 Friend the Member for Torbay (Kevin Foster) about the Civil Nuclear constabulary.
 Its role is to provide security for nuclear material and sites, and of course we recognise that that covers workplaces.
 I am mindful of figures that were released only yesterday by the Office for National Statistics.
 It compiled a bulletin of data from the national stalking helpline, which is run by the Suzy Lamplugh Trust.
 In an analysis of the calls to the helpline, which is an incredibly important facility, it looked at the types of stalking behaviours experienced by callers who reported stalking by an ex-partner or family member, so it was restricted to, as it were, intimate relationships, as opposed to stranger stalking.
 None the less, I note that 4% of calls reported stalking in or through the workplace, so my hon.
 Friend raises a very good point regarding the Civil Nuclear constabulary, and we will look into that as the Bill proceeds through another place.

 I thank the Minister for her detailed response and agree with her proposed approach.
-As I said, the reason why I raised the point was because the Ministry of Defence police focuses fundamentally on securing a base, but may react to incidents on the periphery of the base.
+As I said, the reason why I raised the point was that the Ministry of Defence police focuses fundamentally on securing a base, but may react to incidents on the periphery of the base.
 It is about the police being part of the process, but I welcome her proposal.

 Indeed, and I note that my hon.
 Friend the Member for South Suffolk (James Cartlidge) raised a more general point about service personnel.
 The Bill already covers acts of stalking by forces personnel against civilians, and stalking offences apply to service personnel automatically by virtue of the Armed Forces Act 2006.
 However, I will look into the points that he raised.